This guide is getting a much needed update for 2022.

 2 Quick Examples of BAD DEALS in roofing lead generation

-- Example: your ‘roofing lead provider’ owns the website for ‘Your City + Roofing’ – they say it’s too get quick results, but after 2 years of buying the leads from them, they take the show on the road, with WHAT YOU PAID THEM TO BUILD, left with nothing.
+- Example: your ‘roofing lead provider’ owns the website for ‘Your City + Roofing’ – they say it’s to get quick results, but after 2 years of buying the leads from them, they take the show on the road, with WHAT YOU PAID THEM TO BUILD, left with nothing.

 - Example: You’re basically renting your website, it’s just $600 dollars a month, they build everything etc, but then when you try to discontinue the contract, you own nothing.
-The website’s not yours, the content they wrote isn’t yours, and all your left with is a blank domain, once the contract is up.
+The website’s not yours, the content they wrote isn’t yours, and all you are left with is a blank domain, once the contract is up.
 Ouch!

 Own Your Marketing